AnnaMariaL/EE-P_element/GPs/early-extended/README.md

+This directory contains:

+- Model snapshots (*.pth): Saved states of the trained Gaussian Process (GP) model.

+- Training statistics (stats-GP.txt): Metrics and performance logs from the model training process.

+- Test predictions: Model outputs for test data.

-This directory contains model snapshots (*.pth),training statistics (stats-GP.txt), and predictions for the test data for the GP trained on the extended individual-based P-element invasion model mimicking the 1st wave experiment.
+These files correspond to the GP model trained on an extended individual-based P-element invasion model, designed to replicate conditions of the first-wave experiment.